exoscale/terraform-provider-exoscale/examples/README.md

 using TerraForm.
 This demo shows how to import a compute instance and its security groups.

+## (Multi-)Private Network

+An example showing how the [Private networks](https://www.exoscale.ch/syslog/2018/01/17/introducing-multiple-private-networks/)
+API support can be used to create a private network between compute instances.

 ## External examples

 - Oliver Moser's: [Prometheus Service Discovery Demo](https://github.com/olmoser/infracoders-reloaded)